Frozen shoulder | Shoulder pain

 The second phase is the frozen phase, and at that point, the pain might often diminish, but the shoulder can be markedly stiff.

-The patient will eventually enter the third phase that is the thawing phase.
+The patient will eventually enter the third phase which is the thawing phase.
 In this phase, the shoulder joint’s capsule has become thickened and stiff.

 If you can make the diagnosis early, you may be able to avoid the process of stiffness.